 A useful British Airways help desk sits to the left of the entrance, with staff helping to sort out flight problems.
 There is also a useful business area with computers and a fax/photocopier, a cinema area (showing the news), and a kids’ play area.

 Views are limited.
 One side (to the left as you enter the lounge) looks down onto the side of the airport.
-However, the other side has high stools that offer a birdseye view of the interior of the terminal.
-A position that I love and seek out.
+However, the other side has high stools that used to offer a birdseye view of the terminal’s interior.
+A position that I used to love and seek out.
+Unfortunately, they have frosted over the glass since COVID-19, and you can no longer look out over the airport from this position.
 You get to look down on people milling around the terminal, going through security, and going up and down the escalators.

 4. Galleries Club North Lounge At Terminal 5